allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 the figure 3.2.1 shows the learning curves of the pair of performances mentioned already in the case study #1.
 It tolds us that the training has converged at the end of the final epoch.
-We see below in detail an agent among the trained agents around the average performance.
+We see below in detail an agent among trained agents around the average performance.

 The figure 3.2.2(a) shows how the trained encoder maps the observable variable image (the blue in the left) to the latent variable image (the blue one in the right).